An Overview of Microsoft Office 365 Suite

 Office 365 is a cloud-based subscription service.
 Subscription service means that users pay a monthly rate to access the suite instead of a one-time installation fee.
 Cloud-based service means that applications are used directly from a web browser and any changes are automatically saved in the cloud.
 For most plans, users can also download desktop versions of the applications on multiple devices.

 With application data saved in the cloud, users may be under the impression that their data is safe and recoverable at all times.
 However, Microsoft is not responsible for the safety of users’ data beyond geo-redundancy and limited retention policies.
-To avoid losing critical documents, ensure that your application data are protected with Office 365 data backup when using the suite.
-Download the full-featured free trial of NAKIVO Backup & Replication, a powerful data protection solution designed for virtual, physical, cloud and SaaS environments, and explore all of its capabilities firsthand.
+To avoid losing critical documents, use third-party Office 365 backup software to ensure that your application data are protected when using the suite.

 What Office 365 Plans Are Available?